ogso-eu/Multiverse/README.md

 - **`training/`**: Implements the **Multiverse Attention** algorithm for the efficient training of Multiverse models.
 We also includes the code for AR baselines

 - **`inference/`**: Features the **Multiverse Engine** implementation, a high-performance inference server optimized for Multiverse models.

+For detailed documentation and usage instructions, please refer to the README.md files in each directory.

 ## 📝 Todo List